cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/_index.md

 {{<heading-pill style="beta">}}Versions & Deployments{{</heading-pill>}}

+Versions and deployments are used to track changes to your Worker and configure how those changes are deployed to your traffic.

+{{<Aside type="note">}}

+Versions and deployments are in **beta and under active development**.
+Please read [limitations](/workers/configuration/versions-and-deployments/#limitations) before using these features.

+Provide your feeback through this [feedback form](https://www.cloudflare.com/lp/developer-week-deployments).

+{{</Aside>}}

 ## Versions
-Versions track the state of code as well as the state of configuration defined in a script’s wrangler.toml file.
+Versions track the state of code as well as the state of configuration defined in a script’s [wrangler.toml](/workers/wrangler/configuration/) file.
 They track historical changes to [bundled code](/workers/wrangler/bundling/) and changes to configuration like [bindings](/workers/configuration/bindings/), [compatibility date and compatibility flags](/workers/configuration/compatibility-dates/) over time.

+Metadata associated with a version is also tracked, including the version ID, user that created the version, deploy source, timestamp.
+Optionally, a version message and version tag can be configured on version upload.

 {{<Aside type="note">}}